Updated April 2022

 Plan your day by checking out the guide online.
 The program changes daily.

 We usually have our lunch while watching shows in the main arena.
 There is designated wheelchair accessible seating which is very popular.
+Families with prams use the accessible seating so get there early.

 If someone is sitting in the seating that doesn’t look to have the need (I know this isn’t always obvious but the wheelchair seating and seating beside is specifically designed so a wheelchair user may sit beside their family or those that are with them there for the day) I suggest approaching a member of staff to sort out the situation rather than doing so yourself.
 People tend to cave to authority more than a regular Joe asking them to do something.